staysail/nova-cdragon/C-Dragon.novaextension/README.md

 ## 🔮 Future Directions 🔮

-We plan to improve symbolication, including adding it for C++.

-Find References will help to find call sites of functions, or uses of variables.

 Further integration of Clang-Tidy support might be nice.

 We would like to see richer configuration support, but this is contingent upon